samestrin/llm-interface/docs/usage.md

 ## Interface Options Object

-The `interfaceOptions` is an optional component when interacting with the various LLM APIs through the LLMInterface npm module.
+The `interfaceOptions` is an optional component when interacting with the various LLM APIs through the LLM Interface npm module.
 It contains interface-specific configuration.

 ### Structure of an Interface Options Object